 Align Business Goal and Business Logic with Decision Table

-Thriving in today's ever-changing world requires the adoption of business model that is flexible enough to react to the latest challenges.
-Decision table, as a reliable companion of business model, works in an agile manner, endowing business analysts with easy and quick methods to refine the existing business logic.
+Thriving in today's dynamic world demands a business model flexible enough to adapt to evolving challenges.
+The Decision Table, an indispensable tool for business modeling, operates with agility, providing business analysts with straightforward and rapid methods to refine existing business logic.

 What is a Decision Table?